 Egypt hands Muslim Brotherhood leader another life sentence

-CAIRO (AP) — An Egyptian court has sentenced five people, including the head of the outlawed Muslim Brotherhood group, to life in prison on charges related to inciting violence and supporting militants.
+CAIRO (AP) — An Egyptian court on Sunday sentenced five people, including the head of the outlawed Muslim Brotherhood, to life in prison on violence-related charges.

-Brotherhood chief Badie has gotten several death sentences in separate trials since his 2013 arrest.
+It’s the latest of several life sentences for Mohammed Badie, who has also been sentenced to death in separate trials since his 2013 arrest.
 Charges have included inciting violence and planning attacks against the state.

 The Cairo Criminal Court on Sunday sentenced four others to 10-15 years imprisonment on the same charges, related to the killing of seven people in 2013.
 The verdicts can be appealed.